DroneXperts Blog

 OUR ADVICE:

-• Once the physical control of your quadricopter is completed, proceed to the wiping and drying of the quadricopter and then turn it on.
+• Once your quadricopter has been physically checked, wipe and dry it thoroughly, then switch it on.
 A warm-up of your drone for about 1 minute before take-off is strongly recommended to make sure that everything is in order.

-• The last thing to check is to make sure the camera lens is not fogged up: to clear the fog, turn on the camera.
+• The last thing to check is that the camera lens is not fogged: to clear the fog, switch on the camera.

 You’ve done the takeoff and you need to start thinking about your shots.
 Still with the aim of preserving your battery from the cold, you can make a hover of more or less 1 minute to completely preheat the battery.
 During your flights, it is imperative to always keep an eye on the current state of the battery: its temperature and its voltage.
 It is strongly recommended not to fly if the battery voltage drops below 3.2 volts.
 Also, when your battery charge drops below 30%, remember to bring your quadcopter back to you, to avoid any problems.
 Below 20% of battery, you risk strongly to jeopardize your equipment.
 Indeed, your drone may not have enough power to return.
 It is therefore important to always keep a watchful eye on your drone and its behavior in the air.

 During the flight, you will most likely be subject to sudden voltage drops caused by low temperatures!
-Favour a calm flight, shorter durations than usual and do not overload the engines.
-In order avoid possible stalls that your drone could suffer.
-Slow movements will help you save some battery power.
+Fly calmly, for shorter durations than usual, and don’t overload the engines.
+For your own safety, avoid any stalls your drone might suffer.
+Slow movements will save you some battery power.
 If possible, avoid climbing to high altitudes and remain in medium altitudes.
 Indeed, the higher you are in the sky, the more the temperature will decrease which will directly impact your battery.
 Also avoid too low altitudes, especially in snowy weather, the reverberation could play tricks on the sensors of your drone!

 DJI-Phantom-4-Winter-Snow-Tree

 After mentioning the precautions to take for your equipment, you will be confronted with another challenge: exposed body parts freezing.
-Indeed, during these climatic conditions, the fingers tend to become numb or even freeze in extreme conditions.
-This new setting may affect the control of your device and your ability to respond in emergency situations.
+Indeed, during these climatic conditions, the fingers tend to go numb or even freeze, in extreme cases.
+This new setting may affect control of your device and your ability to intervene in emergency situations.

-Therefore, pilots must ensure that they wear sufficiently warm and wind-resistant equipment when working in conditions.
-When flying in icy or snowy environments, pilots can wear protective eyewear to avoid eye damage caused by light reflection.
-For the most difficult conditions, you can also perform from inside the car to avoid the shivers and the loss of senses.
+Pilots must therefore make sure they wear sufficiently warm and wind-resistant equipment when working in these conditions.
+When flying in icy or snowy environments, pilots can wear protective goggles to avoid eye damage caused by light reflection.
+For the most difficult conditions, you can also perform from inside the car to avoid shivering and loss of senses.

 OUR ADVICE:

-• Get a landing and take-off strip.
+• Provide a take-off and landing strip.
 Often orange in color, they will be very visible in the snow.

-• Keep an eye on your equipment: if an error message or warning appears on your screen, land as soon as possible.
+• Listen to your equipment: if an error message or warning appears on your screen, land as soon as possible.

 • After completing your flight, check and wipe down your drone and store it in a dry and temperate place.
 Low temperature environments can accelerate the aging of your equipment.